33 Travel Hacks That Make Summer Vacation a Total Breeze

 Hiding your wallet or phone in a shoe while you’re at the beach isn’t fooling anyone.
 If you really want to protect your valuables while you take a dip, put them in a Ziploc bag and bury ’em pirate-style.
 Give yourself an obvious marker so you’ll be able to find your buried treasure again.

-The tiny speakers on a smartphone do a good-enough job when you’re on the go, but when you’re looking to set the mood for a romantic evening in your hotel room’s jacuzzi, you might need a bassline with a little more oomph.
-For better sound, cut a phone-size slit into the middle of a used toilet paper roll, slip your phone inside and presto, instant speakers.
-It’s the next best thing to having Marvin Gaye in the room with you.
+The tiny speakers on a smartphone do a good-enough job when you’re on the go, but when you’re looking to set the scene in your hotel room, you might need a bass line with a little more oomph.
+For better sound, cut a phone-size slit into the middle of a used toilet paper roll, slip your phone inside and presto: instant speakers.

-We’d love to say that every maid in every hotel in the world is doing an impeccable job.
-But that’s probably not true.
-Here’s a way to find out if you’re getting clean linens without using a dark light (and being utterly disgusted.)
-Look for fresh crease lines on your sheets.
+Here’s a way to find out if you’re getting clean linens without using a dark light (and being utterly disgusted): Look for fresh crease lines on your sheets.
 If you see them, that means the bed was likely changed recently, and the sheets were folded a short time ago.
 But if you can’t find any, you should probably call housekeeping immediately.

 Taking a road trip rather than flying?
 Good for you.
 You’ll save money and see more of the country.
 But there’s still a price to pay.
-When you’re hungry, almost out of gas, or desperate to pee, figuring out when and where to pull over can be an exercise in futility.
-Unless your phone is loaded with the right apps.
+When you’re hungry, almost out of gas, or just downright desperate, figuring out when and where to pull over can be an exercise in futility—unless your phone is loaded with the right apps.
 SitOrSquat doesn’t just tell you where the nearest bathrooms are, but whether any of them are disgusting.
-You’ll also need the iExit app, which alerts you to every upcoming service like gas and tourist stops, not just what’s advertised on highway billboards.
+You’ll also need the iExit app, which alerts you to every upcoming service stop, not just what’s advertised on highway billboards.

 You can’t always depend on access to Wi-Fi when you need it.
 And when you’re in a foreign country, the price of staying connected can be exorbitant.
 Play it safe and download a Google Map of your destination before you get there—here’s an easy explanation of how it works—and pull it up later when you’re ready to explore.

 Why does everything think they’re going to fly back from a trip and immediately be refreshed and rejuvenated?
-It doesn’t work like that.
-If anything, you’re going to come home feeling like crap, bleary and exhausted from too many miles in transit.
+It doesn’t always work like that.
+If anything, you’re going to come home feeling bleary and exhausted from too many miles in transit.
 Give yourself a one-day buzzer to recover from all that relaxing, when you’re not checking flight times or dragging luggage or pretending you have enough leg room.
-Now, since you’re all set to plan your next vacation, here are The 20 Best Cities to See Before You Die.
+And if you need help snagging the extra PTO, This Secret Trick Leads to More Vacation Days at Work.